Courses Available Online, Virtually and Classroom

 October 2023

 Climate change is a defining crisis confronting humanity and the environment.
 It's occurring quickly, widespread, and intensifying with devastating consequences, highlighted in the Intergovernmental Panel on Climate Change (IPCC, 2021) sixth assessment report.
-The devasting effects of climate change emergency are being experienced in rising global temperatures, food and water insecurity, rising sea levels, burning forests, natural disasters, weather extremes, economic disruption, and ocean acidification.
+The devastating effects of climate change emergency are being experienced in rising global temperatures, food and water insecurity, rising sea levels, burning forests, natural disasters, weather extremes, economic disruption, and ocean acidification.

 There is an urgent need for society, including countries, companies and people, to significantly reduce their greenhouse gas emissions and limit global warming to 1.5℃ by the end of this century to combat the climate change impact.
 Thus, at the United Nations Climate Change Conference (COP 21) in Paris, France, on 12 December 2015, the Paris Agreement, which is a legally binding international treaty on climate change, was adopted by 196 parties.
 The Paris Agreement's overarching goal is to hold “the increase in the global average temperature to well below 2°C above pre-industrial levels” and pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels.”